With the cool breeze on the face and the sunshine on your mind…

 Tea has always been one of the most preferred beverages all over the world.
 Not only it uplifts your mood but also provides many health benefits like:

-- Kicks Dehydration Away: What can be a better way to hydrate your body in summer than having a glass of chilled iced tea!
+- Kicks away dehydration: What can be a better way to hydrate your body in summer than having a glass of chilled iced tea!
 Not only it will quench your thirst but also its flavor and fragrance will refresh your mind instantly.

-- Helps In Curing Upset Bowel: Drinking tea when your stomach is creating nuisance helps a lot in curing it.
+- Helps soothe an upset stomach: Drinking tea when your stomach is creating nuisance helps a lot in curing it.
 In many parts of India, people swallow dry tea powder/leaves with water when they have upset stomach to get immediate relief.

-- Helps To Prevent Nausea And Heatstroke: Nausea and heatstroke are very common problems during summer.
+- Helps prevent nausea and heatstroke: Nausea and heatstroke are very common problems during summer.
 Having tea helps in preventing them effectively.

 - Relaxes You: Green tea has a natural chemical known as theanine in it which can produce a calming effect on the drinker and thus relaxes you.

 Now, when you know so many benefits of having tea during summer, let’s see what all ways people prefer to have it all over the world.
 There are basically two ways in which people have tea.
 One is hot and other is cold.
 Both ways, people get the benefit of having tea during summer.
 Although it’s quite natural to have chilled tea in the form of iced tea during summer, there is a strong logic behind people having hot tea during this hot season.
 Let’s check it out.

 Hot Tea During Summer